davidwarne/covid19-auto-reg-model/README.md

 Bayesian analysis of COVID-19 case time-series for individual regions using a simulation based model and Approximate Bayesian Computation (ABC) using adaptive sequential Monte Carlo.

-To accompany the paper DJ Warne, A Ebert, D Drovandi, W Hu, A Mira, K Mengersen (2020) ``Hindsight is 2020 vision: a characterisation of the global response to the COVID-19 pandemic'' (link TBA)
+To accompany the paper DJ Warne, A Ebert, D Drovandi, W Hu, A Mira, K Mengersen (2020) ``Hindsight is 2020 vision: a characterisation of the global response to the COVID-19 pandemic'' BMC Public Health 20:1868 (https://doi.org/10.1186/s12889-020-09972-z)

 ## Authors